axsh/openvnet/docs/content/installation.md

 ### Start redis

-As mentioned above, OpenVNet services use redis to communicate with each other.
+As mentioned above, OpenVNet services require redis to communicate with each other.
+Start it.

 ```bash
 service redis start
 ```

 ### Start OpenVNet services

+Starting the OpenVNet services will create log files in the `/var/log/openvnet` directory.
+If anything goes wrong, you might find useful error messages in them.

 Start vnmgr and webapi.